kontainapp/km/docs/testing.md

 * To clean up coverage artifacts, run `make covclean`.
 * To see coverage in VSCode, install `Coverage gutters` plugin (ryanluker.vscode-coverage-gutters) and use `Watch` toggle on the bottom of an editor.

+## Debugging

+To debug payload, run `km -g<port> payload.km` - this will start km listening on port for gdb client.
+KM will also print out a gdb command to run, which connects to km to debug.

+In Visual Studio Code, we provide `launch.json` with different debugging options.
+Choose from Debug drop down in Debug mode.

 # Appendix

 A quick summary of testing framework requirements, choices and info on how we were choosing one